Push/Pull logoPush/Pull

 • Test the same split in both if you are not sure whether your real bottleneck is plan building or workout execution.

-Source snapshot (checked Apr 22, 2026)
+Source snapshot (checked May 13, 2026)

-What makes a good Alpha Progression alternative?
+What makes a good Alpha Progression alternative after you check pricing?

 Core criteria